Consultant clinical geneticist

 As a key opinion leader and expert in clinical trials in rare diseases of the skeleton, Melita holds a number of national and international positions of responsibility.

 She is also a clinical genetics academic training lead.

 Education and training

-- Skeletal dysplasia fellowship - the Royal Children’s Hospital and Murdoch Children’s Research Institute, Melbourne, Australia (Oct 2006-07)
+- Skeletal dysplasia fellowship, Royal Children’s Hospital and Murdoch Children’s Research Institute, Melbourne, Australia, 2007

 - Commercial - achondroplasia and multiple osteochondromas